hitbtc-com/hitbtc-api/README.md

 | exchangeStatus |  `on` or `off`, `off` means the trading is suspended |
 | ask, bid, trade | an array of changes in the order book; <br> `size` means new size, `size`=0 means price level has been removed |

 <a name="tradingstreaming"/>
 ## Trading streaming end-point

 Streaming API is based on [WebSocket protocol](http://en.wikipedia.org/wiki/WebSocket).
 All messages are in JSON format.

 URL: <wss://api.hitbtc.com:8080>
 Demo URL: <ws://demo-api.hitbtc.com:8080>

-Trading endpoint requires sending login message after connection esteblished.
-All client messages should be signed and should contain valid and active API key
+Trading endpoint requires sending login message after connection established.
+All client messages should be signed and should contain valid and active API key (see [API keys and message signatures](#authenticationwebsocket)).

 The following message types are supported: